-Within seventy-two (72) hours after receiving notice of a positive controlled substance test result, an applicant or driver may request through the MRO a re-analysis (confirmatory retest) of the driver's split specimen.
-Action required by federal regulation as a result of a positive controlled substance test (e.g., removal from safety-sensitive functions) will not be stayed during retesting of the split specimen.
-If the result of the confirmatory retest fails to reconfirm the presence of the controlled substance(s) or controlled substance metabolite(s) found in the primary specimen, or if the split specimen is unavailable, inadequate for testing or untestable, the MRO will cancel the test.
+Within seventy-two (72) hours after receiving notice of a positive controlled substancedrug test result, an applicant or driver may request through the MRO a reanalysis (confirmatory retest) of the driver's split specimen.
+Action required by federal regulation as a result of a positive controlled substancedrug test (e.g., removal from safety-sensitive functions) will not be stayed during retesting of the split specimen.
+If the result of the confirmatory retest fails to reconfirm the presence of the controlled substancedrug metabolite(s) found in the primary specimen, or if the split specimen is unavailable, inadequate for testing or untestable, the MRO will cancel the test.